-Measurements on male offspring (6 months old) from F0 females exposed for 60 days (1, 10 and 30 $\mu g/L$) resulted in more ambiguous effects (Salahinejad et~al., 2022).
-A decrease in social recognition (fish group preference) was measured at the 1 $\mu g/L$ dose only.
-Exposure to 10 $\mu g/L$ BPS (no effect at other doses) significantly decreased inter-individual distances, i.e. increased shoal cohesion in opposition to what was described by Naderi et~al., 2022.
-It should be noted that in the study of Salahinejad et~al. (2022) the presence of BPS could not be confirmed in the eggs of exposed females.
+Measurements on male offspring (6 months old) from F0 females exposed for 60 days (1, 10 and 30 $\mu$ g/L) resulted in more ambiguous effects (Salahinejad et al., 2022).
+A decrease in social recognition (fish group preference) was measured at the 1 $\mu$ g/L dose only.
+Exposure to 10 $\mu$ g/L

+BPS (no effect at other doses) significantly decreased inter-individual distances, i.e. increased shoal cohesion in opposition to what was described by Naderi et al., 2022.
+It should be noted that in the study of Salahinejad et al. (2022) the presence of BPS could not be confirmed in the eggs of exposed females.

-Taken together, these data imply that BPS influences hypothalamic development and may act through an Aromatase-mediated mechanism.
+Taken together, these data imply that BPS influences hypothalamic development and may act mainly through aromatase, but estrogenic mechanism cannot be excluded as well.